 On the downside, you will not get as good a price for the vessel as with a private or brokerage sale.
 However, many boat dealers take a very pragmatic approach to potential trade-ins.
 Once the contract is signed for your new vessel you can usually put your existing boat on their brokerage listings.
 This allows the possibility of the boat being sold in advance at a price that’s higher than the trade-in offer, while also having the safety net that you will be able to get a guaranteed price for the old boat if it hasn’t sold before the new one is delivered.

 When valuing the boat it’s important to take a realistic view of its value – far too many owners have an overly inflated opinion of their vessel’s worth, which sadly results in boats that stick on the market for extended periods of time.
-Find out more about working out a sensible price for your boat here: Boat valuations: how to price a boat for sale.
+Find out more about working out a sensible price to trade in your boat here.

 Process for trading in a boat

 Before the deal is finalised the buyer will almost certainly want a survey of your existing boat – you can expect them to pay for this.
 Even if you plan to put the boat on brokerage while waiting for the new one to be built and commissioned, a survey at this early stage will help to identify potential problems at an early part of the process, which may save significant hassle at a later stage.
-Find out more about surveys here: Boat surveys: an essential guide.
+Find out more about boat surveys here.

 While most part-exchange deals are against a new boat, a dealer may be happy to take a boat in part exchange against a used boat they have just accepted as a trade-in.
 If you’re planning to opt for this route then it can be important to act quickly – often the pricing of these boats is such that they are quickly passed on to new owners, as dealers won’t benefit from holding these boats in stock.